MrFabioo/lol-draft-tool/README.md

 This project is still in early development.
 Planned features include:

-- the ability to add notes
-- account system with login and saved settings
 - support for BO1, BO3, and BO5 formats with Fearless Draft (persistent bans across the series)
-- redesigned user interface

 ## Contributing